Mansion and Museum Tours of the Hambright / Hambrecht home

 The Presidential Culinary Museum®

-By 2017, we have had 30,000+ visitors!
-See the First Ladies many china sets in all of the colors from each Presidency starting with the Washington's, weapons of the colonial war including bombs, rifles and muskets are handed around to be touched and felt as well as colonial food items.
+Moving into 2019, we have had 24,230,000+ visitors to the center, website, museum, and been featured on CNN International, PBS, and FOX to 2.6 billion viewers.
+We've been featured in 160+ newspapers and magazines on earth, in just ten years.
+See the First Ladies many china sets in all of the colors from each Presidency starting with Washington's, weapons of the colonial war including bombs, rifles, and muskets are handed around to be touched and felt as well as primitive food items.

 "Everyone is still talking about the Presidential Culinary Museum® and Presidential Service Center® featuring our young veterans!"
 Casar Baptist Church

 "The many bus tours we brought there, day after day, were an exciting success for the City of Raleigh.
 Thank you to the whole staff and all of the live cookery show efforts made to a tasty surprise!"
 Carmen Rayfield, City of Raleigh

 BASIC TOUR COSTS: We are open daily, five days per week at 9:30 am Wednesday through Sunday for self-guided tours with a music and speaking tablet.
 However, our GUIDED TOUR is starting daily at 9:30 is Thursday through Sunday and lasts about 1 1/2 hours long and is 7 per person.
 The museum building talks out loud on 540 AM radio if you just want to pull up, and park outside or to enjoy a round of Pokemon-Go!